jcouv/jcouv.github.io/_drafts/2016-02-02-using-msbuild-from-cygwin.md

 Here's the [updated bash script](https://github.com/jcouv/dotfiles/blob/master/vs2015.bash).
 It sets a few environment variables and also an `msbuild` alias.

-With this I was able to build and run the tests on Roslyn.
-I'm using [Babun](http://babun.github.io/), a pre-customized variant of Cygwin.

-Also, here's one way you can invoke it from your `.bash_profile`:
+Here's one way you can invoke it from your `.bash_profile`:

     for DOTFILE in `find ~/.dotfiles/*.bash`; do
       [ -f "$DOTFILE" ] && source "$DOTFILE"
     done

+With this I was able to build and run the tests on Roslyn.
+I'm using [Babun](http://babun.github.io/), a pre-customized variant of Cygwin.